Rune NyordAssistant Professor

 Biography

-Rune Nyord is Assistant Professor of Ancient Egyptian Art and Archaeology at Emory University.
+Rune Nyord is Associate Professor of Ancient Egyptian Art and Archaeology at Emory University.
 Before joining Emory in 2018, he held positions at the University of Copenhagen, University of Cambridge (Christ's College), and the Free University Berlin.
 His research focuses on conceptions and experiences of representation, ontology, and personhood in ancient Egypt, especially as evidenced in Middle Kingdom (Middle Bronze Age, early 2nd millennium BCE) funerary culture, and drawing on a combination of archaeological and textual sources.
+He is also interested in the history of the discipline of Egyptology and ways in which it continues to influence contemporary practices and interpretations.

 Research Interests